What Spirit Airlines ticket holders need to know

 By Marnie Hunter, CNN

-(CNN) — The weekend has turned into a white-knuckle affair for travelers with Spirit Airlines tickets as they wait to see how the airline’s financial troubles will play out.
+A proposed government bailout of the airline failed.
+The company was unable to emerge from its second bankruptcy.

-A proposed government bailout of the airline, which has been struggling to emerge from its second bankruptcy, was uncertain on Friday, with reports that Spirit Airlines was preparing to shutter operations early Saturday.
+In a short announcement posted by 2 a.m.
+ET on its restructuring website, Spirit said it started “an orderly wind-down” of operations, “effective immediately.”
+All flights have been cancelled, “and customer service is no longer available,” it added.

 Will other airlines step in to help stranded passengers?